Ksenniya/quart-client-template/entity/app_design_prd.md

       Application displays pet details: 5: Application
 ```

-This updated PRD document reflects the user's feedback by specifying that the data ingestion source for the job entity is now set to API.
-The document comprehensively captures the Cyoda design and how it meets user expectations while providing visual aids to illustrate workflows and interactions.
+This updated PRD document reflects the user's feedback that the Scheduler is not an actor, and it clarifies that the API will facilitate the interaction for fetching pet details.
+The document maintains comprehensive details of the Cyoda design and how it meets user expectations while providing visual aids to illustrate workflows and interactions.